Our Most Frequently Asked Questions (FAQs)

 Can I graduate with a Dogwood through the Grove (CVDL)?

-The Grove (CVDL) employs licensed BC teachers and is entitled to issue BC Secondary school graduation diplomas (Dogwoods) to graduating students.
+The Grove (CVDL) is a regular SD79 BC public school which employs licensed BC teachers and is entitled to issue BC Secondary school graduation diplomas (Dogwoods) to graduating students.
 The Grove (CVDL) graduates can participate in a full cap and gown graduation ceremony in June of each year.

 What does it cost to take Distance Education?